gSchool/DNA-release-2/01-welcome/01-intro.md

  <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

  ##### !question

-I understand that all information within this course will need to be completed by Wednesday, August 25th **and receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 102 certificate of completion:
+I understand all information in this course must be completed by Wednesday, October 20th with a score of 80% or greater on the Post-Assessment to receive my Digital DNA Release 102 Certificate of Completion.

  ##### !end-question